slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On mirroring

 > *"Disarm and infuriate with the mirror effect."
 -- Robert Greene (44th law of power)*

 Reciprocation is the foundation on which we have evolved: our ancestors learned to share their food and their skills in an honored network of obligation.
 We feel obliged to repay favors we have received.
 We feel obliged to make a concession to someone who has made a concession to us.

-> *"Being pacifist in face of wolves is the source of endless tragedy.'*
+> *"Being pacifist in face of wolves is the source of endless tragedy."*

 > *"Don’t treat people as bad as they are.
 Treat them as good as you are."
 -- Kevin Kelly*

 ### On defeating status quo